3 Questions to ask a new web contractor

 What you must stipulate is that you want the perpetual, exclusive license to use their work OR that you want all rights assigned to you.
 DO NOT ENTER INTO A CONTRACT WITHOUT SPECIFYING OWNERSHIP!

 Recently Alopex was contacted by a client in a small town in Alaska where their local developer passed away suddenly.
 It appears as though he was also providing his hosting—which makes things very difficult.
 Accidents happen, and for whatever reason, if you need to be able to get access to your site and files, you need to know how to do that.

 There are two levels to this:

 - The technical information about your hosting, domain name, and any other services used in the creation of your website.

 - The quality and way in which your website was written.

-Make sure that you have an updated list of your logins at all time.
-If possible, it is best for you to own you own domain and hosting.
+Make sure that you have an updated list of your logins at all times.
+If possible, you should own your domain and hosting.
 We have seen so many websites held hostage when there is a disagreement or one party is ready to move on.
 Maintain a spreadsheet with all logins and test them as often as you can.

 If you aren’t sure whether your website is in a good spot or if your prospective developer is a good fit.
 Let us know.
-We regularly audit websites, rating code and ensuring that the work performed is up to par.
+We regularly audit websites, and rating codes, and ensure that the work performed is up to par.
 If you have concerns about your current setup, reach out to us.